-Ending a marriage is never an easy undertaking.
-Aside from the high emotional toll, there are many other considerations to take into account before fully dissolving a partnership.
-Even if a divorce is amicable and both parties are ready to move on, in many cases, the process requires a complete restructuring of your life.
-Your finances and assets must be separated, and each part accounted for while you’re also trying to help your family through the ordeal and continue to perform well at work.
+Ending a marriage is a challenging undertaking.
+Aside from the high emotional toll, many other considerations exist when dissolving a partnership.
+Even if a divorce is amicable and both parties are ready to move on, in many cases, the process requires a complete restructuring of a person’s life.
+You and your spouse must separate your finances and assets while helping your family through the ordeal.
 It can be overwhelming.

-The Raleigh divorce attorneys of Marshall & Taylor PLLC have years of experience helping Raleigh residents with their family law needs, and we can use that experience to help you get through this difficult time.
-Call us at 919-833-1040 for a consultation, and let us show you how we can help you get the best outcome possible after your divorce.
+The Raleigh divorce attorneys of Marshall & Taylor PLLC have years of experience helping Raleigh residents with their family law needs.
+We can use that experience to help you get through this difficult time.
+Call us at (919) 833-1040 for a consultation, and let us show you how we can help you get the best outcome possible after your divorce.

 Kinds of Divorce Cases We Handle